Mobile-first website for Safe Place International TDA graduates

 1. Problem

-The project was paused for 1.5 years, during which the Priority 1 flows were created.
-In this gap, the client had implemented new brand guidelines (logo, colour, typography, patterns) in their organisation, and when our team started working the old designs looked outdated.
+The initial project was paused for 1.5 years.
+During this time, the client implemented new brand guidelines (logo, colour, typography, patterns) in their organisation’s visuals, and when our team started working, the old designs looked outdated.

-During the process, we discovered the design system was unfinished – missing components in a variety of design files and not optimised design build with the components.
-Also, in the design flows, we noticed a lot of unfinished basics in the design – no systematic auto-layout, instances not linked, and inconsistencies in typography, accessibility and design elements.
+During the process, we discovered a lot of issues with the old designs.
+For example, the design system was unfinished – missing components in a variety of design files and no optimised design built within the components.
+Also, in the design flows, a lot of basics still had to be implemented – systematic auto-layout, linked instances, and consistent typography, accessibility and design elements.

-As a design lead, I had to create a sustainable workflow for our designers.
-The biggest issue we had was the difference in time zones.
-Half of our design team was located in the EU and the other half in the US, so we had to navigate within the constraints of different time zones, as we were not able to have many all-hands meetings.
+As a design lead, I also had to create a sustainable workflow for our designers.
+In our team the biggest issue we had was the difference in time zones.
+Half of our design team was located in the EU, and the other half was in the US, so we had to navigate within the constraints of different time zones, so we could not have many all-hands meetings.

 Solution